naildown/restify-auth/README.md

 ```

 ### Retrieve secret from other sources
-- You can define a funciton to retrieve secret from other sources.
+- You can define a funciton to dynamically retrieve secret from other sources.
 ```
 const auth = restifyAuth({
   secret: async (req?: Request, decoded?: jwtPayload) => {